noaa-ocs-hydrography/kluster/README.md

 ## Installation

-Kluster is not on PyPi, but can be installed using pip alongside the HSTB-drivers module that is required.
+Kluster is not on PyPi, but can be installed using pip alongside the HSTB-drivers and HSTB-shared modules that is required.

+Some dependencies need to be installed from the conda-forge channel.
+I have an example below of how to build this environment using conda.

+`conda create -n kluster_test python=3.8.2 `

+`conda activate kluster_test `

+`conda install -c conda-forge proj `

+`conda install -c conda-forge proj-data `

 `pip install git+https://github.com/noaa-ocs-hydrography/drivers.git#egg=hstb.drivers `